tlgkccampbell/code-ca65/README.md

-# CA65 Extension for Visual Studio Code
+# ca65 Macro Assembler Language Support (6502/65816)

-This extension provides syntax highlighting and problem matchers for use with the ca65 6502/65816 Macro Assembler.
+This extension provides syntax highlighting and problem matchers for use with the [ca65 6502/65816 Macro Assembler](https://www.cc65.org/doc/ca65.html).

 ## Features

-All 6502, 65816, and variant opcodes are supported by the syntax highlighter, as well as all CA65 pseudovariables, control commands, operators, and literals.
+All 6502, 65816, and variant opcodes are supported by the syntax highlighter, as well as all ca65 pseudovariables, control commands, operators, and literals.

 ![Syntax Highlighting](images/highlighting.png)